hplt-project/monotextor-slurm/README.md

  - `doc_scores`: document quality scores with [web-docs-scorer](https://github.com/pablop16n/web-docs-scorer/).
 An array where the first position is the overall quality score and the rest are the sub-scores used to determine the overall score.

 The output of this step will produce the same documents as input with the added metadata information.

-#### Filtering
-The process of annotation adds a new metadata field (`filter`) to each document that indicates if the document should be kept or not, and when not, indicate the discarding reason.
-Possible values are:
- - `keep`: the document does not match any of the filtering criteria.
- - `adult_ut1`: the url of the document matches one of the domains in [UT1](https://dsi.ut-capitole.fr/blacklists/index_en.php) adult list.
-To perform matches, full domains are searched in the list.
-If they don't not match, a second iteration tries search by removing the subdomains.
- - `length_XX`: the text of the document has less than XX characters.
-Default: 200.
- - `lang_ratio_XX`: the ratio of languages by segment that match the document language is less than XX.
-Default: 0.2 (at least 20% of the segment languages in a document are the same as the document language).
- - `word_avg_X`: the average number of words per segment is less than X. Default: 5.
- - `cha\_avg_X`: the average number of characters per segment is less than X. This is used for Chinese, Japanese and Korean.
-Default: 10.

-There are languages considered exceptions for the language ratio rule and it is disabled.
-This is mainly because some languages either have poor language identification at segment level or the the majority of documents have a very high portion of boilerplate and/or English.
-Sometimes both cases.
-Therefore language ratio rule ends up being too aggressive.
-These language exceptions are:
- - Afrikaans, Swahili, Somali and Tagalog for the reasons explained above.
- - Uzbek segment level language identification is tagging all the Cyrillic as other languages.
- - Malay and Indonesian tend to mix up with each other.

 ## Install
 To avoid conflicts with the cluster installed software or available modules and be more cluster filesystem friendly, deacreasing dramatically the amount of files needed for the software installation, a Singularity container needs to be built.